IMDEANetworksWNG/UbiLocate/README.md

 To send packets and extract CSI, run this command:
 ```
-bash send_collect.sh name ss packets
+bash send_collect.sh name ss packets bw
 ```
-where name is the name of the folder where you want to save the traces, ss means number of spatial streams (recommended values 1 or 4) and packets means the number of packets to send
+where name is the name of the folder where you want to save the traces, ss means number of spatial streams (recommended values 1 or 4), packets means the number of packets to send and bw is the bandwith.

 NOTE1: Every bash file is configured with the login and pass as imdea.
 Please change it.
 The variables are at the beggining of every file us and pw: